Surgery for early lung cancer

 Patients

 The majority of my work is with patients who have early lung cancer.
-In the earliest stages, there are many treatment options available including surgery and radiotherapy.
+In the earliest stages (less than 4cm, and no lymph nodes are involved, no disease outside the chest) there are many treatment options available including upfront surgery, radiotherapy or ablation.

-Two trials suggested survival with radiotherapy is better in early stage lung cancer, however the studies were small and closed prematurely as they could not recruit enough patients to complete it.[1]
-Moreover there is no long term results to confirm the medium to long term findings, highlighting the difficulties in the interpretation of incomplete clinical trials.[2]
+Regarding radiotherapy as an option, two trials suggested survival with radiotherapy is better in early stage lung cancer, however the studies were small and closed prematurely as they could not recruit enough patients to complete.[1]
+There are no results to confirm the medium to long term findings, highlighting the difficulties in the interpretation of incomplete clinical trials.[2]

 At any stage, please feel free to contact me to discuss your options.